mwisniew/ArduinoSmokeDetector/README.md

 # ArduinoSmokeDetector
 Smoke detector based on Arduino
-This is the smoke detector based on MH - MQ Flying Gish sensor and a buzzer.
+This is the smoke detector based on MH - MQ Flying Fish sensor and a buzzer.

 Sensor pins (sensor pin -> arduino pin - I/O):
   - A0 -> A5 - amalog input